vkeshari/cricket_ratings/README.md

 'time_at_top.py'
 Shows players that were in the top N ratings for the longest time.
-+ NUM_TOP    : Count days when player's rating is in the top NUM_TOP
++ NUM_TOP: Count days when player's rating is in the top NUM_TOP

 'single_day_changes.py'
 Shows the largest single-day gains and drops in ratings.
 + NUM_TOP   : Show these many gains and drops in ratings
++ BIN_WIDTH : Show histogram of rating changes with bins of this width
++ MAX_CHANGE: Only show changes less than this value on histogram

 Note: All utils below aggregate ratings over time windows.
 Common aggregation params: